Adore2113/MarsHSim/docs/dev_log.md

     ♡ adding measurements on the end of certain variable names, moved some of the variables from the oga_byproduct function to be global variables for referencing them later

-    ♡ oga_byproduct is now oga_h2_byproduct with more lines of code, breaking down the process better
+    ♡ oga_byproduct is now oga_h2_byproduct w. more lines of code, breaking down the process better

     ♡ going to refine notes later, for now keeping them pretty descriptive, adding some notes beside instead of above variables to see if it looks cleaner